Chitty Chitty Bang Bang (car): Chitty Beta

+This car may have been the first car made for the production of the film and if it was, the car would have most likely used for additional scenes during early production and others throughout the film.
+The car was used heavily for preproduction publicity shots.

-This car was used to promote the American release of the film.
+This car was used to promote the American release of the film when filming ended.
 Eventually it was purchased by and displayed at the Cars of the Stars Motor Museum in 2000, where it remained until the Keswick museum closed in 2011.
 The Cars of the Stars collection was purchased by collector Michael Dezer, where it was displayed in Miami as part of his eponymous collection.
 Dezer's collection has since moved to Orlando.

 This car is now on display at the Stahls Automotive Foundation in New Baltimore, Michigan.

 Trailer Chitty (GEM 11)

 This engineless Chitty was built for close-ups of the actors while driving; the body was mounted to a trailer and scenes were filmed from cameras on the tow vehicle.
 It had wings, though they were slightly different than the flying Chitty, and was used for both aerial shots as well as some aquatic scenes, filmed in the Pinewood Studios pool.

 In this car, the steering wheel sits higher on the dashboard.
-In addition, the front position lights are carried at the bottom front edge of each fender.
+In addition, the front position lights are carried at the bottom front edge of each mud guard.

-Pierre Picton purchased the trailer Chitty in the early 1970s and had an engine fitted to it; he also modified the front-left fender to fly up for his circus act.
+Pierre Picton purchased the trailer Chitty in the early 1970s and had an engine fitted to it; he also modified the front-left mud guard to fly up for his circus act.
 Picton sold the car shortly afterwards, and the car was publicly displayed at the Heathfield Wildlife Park and The Rotunda in Folkestone before being sold in 1980/81 to collector Anthony Bamford, who registered it under GEM 11.
 Bamford has occasionally shown GEM 11 at the National Motor Museum in Beaulieu, UK.